ole00/data_compiler/README.md

 you are actually not the owner of the data, and you have other team members contributing to the contents of the data - they may not be able to modify data, or they can accidentally break the binary data by hacking them in hex editor.
-In such cases the data compiler comes handy: the data can ne expressed in a text format (with C-like syntax) and then compiled into binaries during build time of your project.
+In such cases the data compiler comes handy: the data can be expressed in a text format (with C-like syntax) and then compiled into binaries during build time of your project.

 **Features**